-NORD gratefully acknowledges Professor Jozef Gecz, PhD, NH&MRC Senior Principal Research Fellow, Head, Neurogenetics Laboratory, Robinson Research Institute, The University of Adelaide, Adelaide, Australia and Dr. Matt Hunter, Head Clinical Genetics, Monash Health, Melbourne, Australia, for their assistance in the preparation of this report.
+NORD gratefully acknowledges Professor Jozef Gecz, PhD, NH&MRC, Senior Principal Research Fellow, Head, Neurogenetics Laboratory, Robinson Research Institute, The University of Adelaide, Adelaide, Australia; Dr. Mark Corbett, PhD, MS, Neurogenetics Laboratory, Robinson Research Institute; and Dr. Mike Field, Genetics of Learning Disability (GOLD) Service of NSW, Sydney, Australia, for their assistance in the preparation of this report.

-Most male cases of BFLS are characterized by mental retardation of varying severity.
-Affected infants may also have diminished muscle tone (hypotonia), a condition that indicates that the head circumference is smaller than would be expected for an infant’s age and sex (microcephaly), and may experience feeding difficulties resulting in failure to thrive.
+Most males affected by BFLS are characterized by mental retardation of varying severity.
+Affected infants may also have diminished muscle tone (hypotonia), a smaller head circumference than would be expected for an infant’s age and sex (microcephaly), and may experience feeding difficulties resulting in failure to thrive.
 As affected children age they may experience delays in reaching developmental milestones.
 Seizures may be present in some cases.
 Mild obesity is common in affected children even during infancy.

 Affected individuals may have distinctive facial features including large, fleshy earlobes, deep-set eyes, heavy ridges above the eyes (prominent supraorbital ridge), and thickened connective tissue of the face, giving the face a coarse appearance.
 In some cases, affected individuals may have droopy upper eyelids (ptosis), rapid, involuntary eye movements (nystagmus), and abnormalities of the thin membrane that lines the back of the eyes (retina) and the main nerve that sends electrical impulses from the retina to the brain (optic nerve).
 Vision problems such as farsightedness (hyperopia) and cataracts may develop before the age of 30.